By Jeff Campion

 The project players for an EB-5 capital raise are

-- The project entity where the jobs will be created the job creating entity (“JCE”); and
+- The project entity where the jobs will be created in the job-creating entity (JCE); and

-- The new commercial enterprise (“NCE”) the entity into which the investor invests his money.
+- The new commercial enterprise (NCE), which is the entity where the investor invests his money.